Breakfast-Galaxy-Studios/Soundboard/src/main/resources/ExitCodes.md

 56: Program failed to load sound / sound file has been moved or is nonexistent. <br>
 88: Program failed to save a property file to the program dir.<br>
 90: Program failed to create FileOutputStream when trying to save a new sound. <br>
+123: Failed to close connection to interceptor.
+Windows <i>should</i> clean this up, but it isn't a good sign this is happening. <br>
 125: Program failed to either load property file, or read program dir.<br>